 What credit cards won’t issue card numbers right away?

 There are some credit card companies that just won’t give out card information before the physical copy arrives in your mailbox.
-The big name creditors you won’t see this service from include: Alliant, Barclaycard, Chase, and Discover.
+The big name creditors you won’t see this service from include: Alliant, Barclaycard, Chase, Discover, and Wells Fargo.

 While their policies may change in the future, as of right now, you’ll have to wait at least a few days until you’re approved to start using your account.

 Applying for a credit card doesn’t have to mean waiting an entire week or two for your card to show up before you can actually start using it.
-By browsing the opportunities above and focusing on the ones you’re most likely to get approved for, you can receive immediate access to your credit card.
+By browsing the credit card offers above and focusing on the ones you’re most likely to get instant approval for, you can receive immediate access to your credit card.

 Just pay careful attention to whether you need to do something specific to get your card information or if there are restrictions on your spending.
 Now you can be prepared if you have a financial emergency or simply want to take advantage of cardmember benefits quickly.